bufbuild-ru/docs/blog/kafka-schema-driven-development/index.md

 - The client would like this record to be enveloped using the [Confluent Wire Format](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#wire-format), requiring a schema ID to be retrieved for the schema from the CSR.
 - The client sends its representation of the schema to the CSR.
 - If the CSR has seen this schema before, great, it will send back the associated schema ID.
-- If the CSR has not seen this schema before and this schema breaks what CSR considers to be compatibility, great (sort of), the CSR will send back an error.
+- If the CSR has not seen this schema before and this schema breaks what CSR considers to be compatible, great (sort of), the CSR will send back an error.
 - If the CSR has not seen this schema before but deems it to be compatible, it will send back a new schema ID representing this previously-unknown schema.

 This is a recipe for disaster.
 The CSR's checks for compatibility are basic, and don't take semantic properties into account.
 For Protobuf, the CSR doesn't check all properties that must be checked to ensure true Protobuf compatibility (a fact we'll dive into in a future post).
 Schemas can appear at runtime without any vetting.

 Buf introduces a different world with the Buf Schema Registry (BSR).
 Schemas cannot appear out of thin air, instead only being allowed to appear at **build-time** via explicit pushes from source control after passing stringent breaking change and policy checks.
 Buf will check not only basic properties, but semantic properties as well via Protovalidate.
-And Buf has the world's Protobuf experts - when we validate that your schemas have no breaking changes, [we mean it](/docs/breaking/rules/index.md).
+And Buf has the world's Protobuf experts – when we validate that your schemas have no breaking changes, [we mean it](/docs/breaking/rules/index.md).
 Schemas are code reviewed by relevant teams, just like any other piece of code.
 In the same flow as above:

 - If the BSR has seen this schema before, great, it will send back the associated schema ID.
 - If the BSR has not seen this schema before , the BSR will send back an error, end of story.